apurv-stack/vendor-recommendation-ai-engine/README.md

 # 🤖 Vendor Recommendation AI Platform

-The **Vendor Recommendation AI Platform** is a state-of-the-art enterprise solution designed for intelligent, natural language vendor discovery and personalized matching.
-Driven by a sophisticated multi-agent AI orchestrator, the platform enables organizations to find, evaluate, rank, and manage vendors using intuitive conversational interfaces.

-By combining the local privacy and reasoning capabilities of LLMs with structured database persistence and automated business logic, the platform bridges the gap between unstructured procurement requests and verified vendor databases.
+The **Vendor Recommendation AI Platform** is an enterprise-grade solution designed for intelligent, natural language vendor discovery and personalized matching.
+Driven by a sophisticated multi-agent AI orchestrator, the platform bridges the gap between unstructured procurement requests and verified vendor databases.

-Built with a modern, high-performance tech stack: **React**, **FastAPI**, **PostgreSQL**, **Ollama (Qwen 2.5)**, and **LangGraph**.

 ---